Web Map Service from & to Smallworld: Add weather, landbase, OpenStreetMaps, Bing, etc.

 - Overlay your Smallworld GIS with Weather data.

 - Replace DXF (vector) data with WMS (raster) data.
-This can have a dramatic positive effect on render performance: instead of rendering 1000′s of vectors, just render 1 image map.
+This can have a dramatic positive effect on render performance: instead of rendering 1000′s of vectors, just render one image map.

 - Make Smallworld data more widely available by publishing it as WMS.
 [Note: Atlas also supports WMTS (Web Map Tile Service) to make your data available on many platforms such as the Google Maps API or Leaflet]

 The Cliffhanger WMS plugin is tested on Smallworld versions 4.2 and up and installation takes less than an hour.
-Installation consists of the following 3 steps:
+The installation consists of the following three steps: